CIF Parser¶

 If a new item is added, it is placed at the end of the block.

-Then you can move it to a more appropriate position with move_item()
+You can move a newly added item to a different position with move_item()

 >>> block.set_pairs('_cell.', {'length_a_esd': '?',